Service Accounts, authentication and authorization

 With mutual TLS (mTLS) authentication, both Kafka clients and Gateway validate each other’s identities using TLS certificates, ensuring secure and trusted bidirectional communication.
 This means that both the client and Gateway authenticate one another through their respective certificates.

-You can change the SSL principal mapping rules by setting the GATEWAY_SSL_PRINCIPAL_MAPPING_RULES
+You can change that by setting the GATEWAY_SSL_PRINCIPAL_MAPPING_RULES

-environment variable.
-By default, it extracts the CN.
+environment variable to a customized rule.
+By default, it extracts the certificate distinguished name.

 How to configure the client > Gateway connection with SSL mTLS.